New commissioners elected to Kansas commodity commissions

 Kansas Wheat Commission

 For more information on the new commissioners, please visit the KDA website at www.agriculture.ks.gov/CommodityCommissions.
-Commissioners serve three-year terms and the terms will commence on April 1, 2020.
+Commissioners serve three-year terms.

 (0) comments